Key People

 Secretary

 Rachel resides in Metro Detroit, with her family and full time working mom to Haven and Remy.
-Rachel is also CiK secretary as well as serving on our advisory board.
-She shares a passion for inclusion and awareness for special needs children and their families.
+Rachel is CiK secretary and shares a passion for inclusion and awareness for special needs children and their families.
 Rachel is an advocate for Haven who is a successful low tech AAC user, and recently has acquired an Ipad with Proloquo2go from another Michigan nonprofit.
 Despite the multiple hats she wears, her organizational skills, resourcefulness, dedication, and selflessness are a vital component to our organizations success!
 When she’s not working, or doing therapy runs, she enjoys cooking, photography, and genealogy research.

 Joseph Dapkus Jr